jet082/Core-Item-Randomizer/README.md

 # Tech

-* Figure out how to pick up vehicles.
 * Maybe we can remove the Mobile Vehicle Bay from the pool or make it a junk item.
 Maybe make it an option to require the MVB to build vehicles from 'vehicle kits'
 * Place base pieces via basekits.
 Figure out how to do that.
 * Convert CYS to code so it can be toggled on/off.